junxit/us-congress-code/title-29/chapter-4c/sec-50.md

 Amendment by Pub.
 L. 93–198 effective July 1, 1974, see section 771(b) of Pub.
 L. 93–198, set out in part as a note under section 49b of this title.

+### Short Title of 2020 Amendment

+Pub.
+L. 116–134, § 1, Mar.
+26, 2020, 134 Stat.
+276, provided that: “This Act [enacting section 50c of this title] may be cited as the ‘Support for Veterans in Effective Apprenticeships Act of 2019’.”

 ### Short Title

 The act of Aug.
 16, 1937, ch.
 663, 50 Stat.
 664, which enacted this chapter, is popularly known as the “National Apprenticeship Act”.